Has omicron peaked in the US? - NewsBreak

 What does that mean?
 Picture the curve of COVID cases on a graph.
 First the line goes up.
 In the case of omicron, it shot straight up.
 That line has to come back down.
 Rutherford expects the curve to be symmetrical with omicron, he said.
 So even as the line comes down, the line still represents hundreds of thousands of new coronavirus cases every day for weeks.

-While the omicron variant has proven less deadly than prior variants, especially for the vaccinated, more cases ultimately mean more hospitalizations and more deaths.
+While the omicron variant has proven less deadly than prior variants, especially for the vaccinated, more cases ultimately means more hospitalizations and more deaths.

 Plus, even as cases start to drop on the aggregate, that impact isn't being felt equally.
 There are still lots of communities in the U.S. seeing case counts growing.
 "It's 15 different epidemics going on at once," Rutherford said.